Boston's MBTA Subway Trains

-After that, be prepared to take a taxi, unless you get the final trip time from an officer of the line, and meet the schedule.
+After that, be prepared to take a taxi or rideshare app car unless you get the final trip time from an officer of the line, and meet the schedule.
 Hours may vary on Sunday.

 In the late 1800s, Boston public transport was by horse-drawn carriage and trolley—8,500 horses and vehicles crowded the city-center streets, bringing transport to a halt.

 The USA had no underground railways until Boston's Tremont Street Subway line beneath Boston Common was opened on September 1, 1897.
 It followed some European cities: